yjzhenglamarmota/yujiezheng_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an assitant professor at University of Texas at Dallas.
+I am an assistant professor at University of Texas at Dallas.
 My research focuses on developing and applying new techniques to analyze a combination of geodetic observations – primarily Interferometric Synthetic Aperture Radar (InSAR), to better understanding changes of the Earth’s surface related to natural (e.g., active tectonics and volcanic processes, permafrost thawing/freezing) and anthropogenic processes (e.g., withdrawal of groundwater from aquifers).